joachimesque/Pyctogram/README.md

 ```bash
 $ make update-media
 ```
-It updates all accounts regardless of users or lists (recommanded way to update feeds).
+It updates all accounts regardless of users or lists (recommanded way to update feeds, can be done with a cron).

 You can also update media from the web interface for the fedd or a list (not recommanded yet, if the feed/list has a lot of contacts).